iffishells/LLMResumeParser/README.md

 The tool uses the OpenAI API, requiring an API key to function correctly.
 Be sure to keep your API key secure and adhere to OpenAI’s usage guidelines.

-Here's a template for a README file to help set up and use your resume extraction tool:

 ## Table of Contents
 - [Installation](#installation)
 - [Requirements](#requirements)